Barwon River (Victoria): Barwon River Bridge

+Pollocksford Bridge

+The single-lane bridge, located in Gnarwarre, carries Pollocksford Road over the river.

+The original bridge, consisting of four bluestone piers supporting a timber superstructure, was constructed in the 1850s.
+Reconstruction of the bridge began in the 1910s, which replaced the timber superstructure with a new structure made of iron and steel, but retained the original bluestone piers.
+The reconstructed bridge was opened on 14 February 1921 by Victorian Premier Harry Lawson.

+Geoff Thom Bridge

+The twin 110 m bridges, opened on 15 June 2009, carries the four-lane Geelong Ring Road over the river.
+The bridge is named after Geoffrey Thom, former member of the Victorian Legislative Council.

 Queens Bridge

 The single-lane Queens Bridge carries Queens Park Road, which links Highton and Newtown.
 The location was originally the site of a punt, with a wooden cattle crossing being provided in 1861.
 Those crossing the bridge were charged a toll.
 The bridge collapsed in the 1870 flood, and a new wooden bridge opened in 1872.
 The toll ended 1877.
 The bridge was wrecked by the 1909 flood, but was rebuilt.
-The current one-lane steel bridge was opened in 1930.
+The current one-lane through truss steel bridge was opened in 1930.
 A water main and footpath were added on one side in 1963, and the height and deck have been modified in later years.